Human-First-Labs/self-track/README.md

 ## Negatives

 - No Cloud Backup - Of course, keeping everything local does mean that your system is the one and only backup of your data.
 Users are responsible for backing up their data elsewhere in the event of issues with the device, or the device in question becomes compromised in any way.
 - No Auto Update - The application is forbidden from connecting online, and so it is impossible for it to check if newer version of Self-Track have been updated.
-We might release version where settings might allow the application to connect to the internet on user confirmation, but this is still in the works and will need careful consideration.
+We might release a version where settings might allow the application to connect to the internet on user confirmation, but this is still in the works and will need careful consideration.

 ## How to use